an-liu-bonkbonk/privacy_policy_analysis/README.md

 This project reproduces some of the readability metrics from the txt files (only the text files in policies_texts folder are used, not metadata), conducts a sentiment analysis to compute the polarity and subjectivity on the policy texts using Python library Textblob, and finally conducts a correlation analysis between the reability metrics and sentiment analysis results.

+Note: "policy-texts.zip" required for this analysis is not uploaded to this repository due to large file size (and that I don't want to pay for GitHub pro)

 Reference:
 Wagner, I. (2022, January 21).
 Privacy Policies Across the Ages: Content and Readability of Privacy Policies 1996--2021.
 ArXiv.org. https://doi.org/10.48550/arXiv.2201.08739
 Loria, S. (2018). textblob Documentation.
 Release 0.15, 2.